MongoDB Atlas Source Connector for Confluent Cloud¶

 to serialize DECIMAL logical types as base64 encoded binary data andNUMERIC

-Publish full document only: Set whether to only publish the changed document instead of the full change stream document.
-Sets the
+Publish full document only: Set whether to return only the

 DefaultJson